TimJackMaster/NTChallenge/README.md

 I am using git, with working branches that get merged into a master branch.
 I would usually have a second branch, staging, for a test enviroment.
 I felt this, together with a working pipeline, would be overkill for this task.
 (Just as a sidenode, I prefer a semilinear history via git rebase, not really neccissary in a one-man-army approach ^^)

+## 2. Creating Basic Project

+My next step is to initialize a basic project.
+I chose the ASP .NET Core basic template.
+After creation I first deleted the standart WeatherForecast Controller (though I had the possibility of reusing them.)
+Next I created a good structure like I am used to: a build folder for general, not code related stuff.
+A src directory to hold all the code.
+And last but not least a tests directory for the unit tests I want to add later on.

+I configured the launch settings a little bit to remove all the annoying IIS overhead.

+And lastly, I added a json converter in the launch setting.
+This is a precaution, as I will be communication via json.